acritelli/rucksack/doc/tutorial.md

 Once you've got a `rucksack.yml`, fire up Rucksack: `ruck --host ${host or IP address}`

-Rucksack will connect to the remote host over SSH (unless you specify `localhost` or `127.0.0.1`) and you can start using it to execute your basic command:s
+Rucksack will connect to the remote host over SSH (unless you specify `localhost` or `127.0.0.1`) and you can start using it to execute your basic command:

 ![system performance get-basic-info](img/tutorial/tutorial_1.gif)